kubeshop/botkube-docs/content/configuration/communication/_index.md

 ## Environment variables

 The individual communication settings can be specified via environment variables.
-It takes priority over the configuration specified in the file.
+They take priority and override the configuration specified in the file.

 To construct the environment variable name, take any property from the [configuration file](#file-syntax) and make it uppercase.
 Use the underscore for properties that are nested.
 That's all - you have the environment variable name!